 Salaried agents have less direct incentive

-Compared to traditional realtors, Trelora Agents have less direct incentive to get you the best deal or deliver stellar customer service.
+Compared with traditional realtors, Trelora Real Estate agents have less direct incentive to get you the best deal or deliver stellar customer service.

 💰 Realtor incentives may impact service quality!